Location

 The former school

-This building has been insulated, fitted with air conditioning and transformed into a single-storey family holiday let with a capacity for eight people.
+This building has been insulated, fitted with air conditioning and transformed into a single-storey family holiday let with a capacity for up to eight people.
 It is made of tuffeau stone and topped with by a slate roof.
-A glass and metal awning runs all along the facade, on which seven windows alternate with four glazed doors opening into the original rooms, namely three classrooms and a refectory.
-The tall windows and doors boast arched pediments, while the interior has retained features of its educational past.
+A glass and metal awning runs all along the facade, on which seven windows alternate with four glazed doors corresponding to the original rooms, namely three classrooms and a refectory.
+Light streams in through the tall windows and doors with low, basket-handle arches.

+The interior has retained features of its educational past.
 Indeed, several old exercise books have been found and put on display.
 The flooring is made up of small tiles throughout.
-A main living room leads to three bedrooms, with glass wall partitions manufactured in Bourgueil.
+The main living room leads to three bedrooms, with glass wall partitions manufactured in Bourgueil.
 Behind a wood-burning stove, there is a partition made up of bricks fired in a wood-burning kiln to enable radiation of the heat produced.
 The building possesses a shower room that can be reached from the kitchen.

-The refectory has an entrance from the courtyard and has been transformed into a spa space, with a 3-metres by 3-metres heated swimming pool that is 1.10 metres deep.
+The refectory has an entrance from the courtyard and has been transformed into a spa space, with a 3-metres by 3-metres heated indoor swimming pool that is 1.10 metres deep.
 It is also equipped with a counter-current swimming system.
 Another classroom, which can also be reached from the courtyard, has been transformed into a workshop.

 The courtyard